Testing at the German School of San Francisco

 • • C1: The student can recognize implicit meaning and express themselves spontaneously; can comment on very complex subjects.

-• • C2: Native speaker
+• • C2: Native speaker or near-native

 C1 is the highest level that learners of the foreign language can achieve, therefore it is the highest level on which exams can be taken.